amyreese/znc-push/README.md

     single device to send notifications to; if blank or unset, notifications will be sent to all devices.
 For Pushover, this is the device name; for PushBullet, this is the device_iden.

-    When using Nexmo, this option allows you to specify the SMS destination number.
-The number must be in international format.

     When using Telegram, this is the id of the chat that receives the message.